dave89gray/CI_PP1_TTC/README.md

 11. As website owner i want users to see what areas of engineering we can help them with.
 12. As website owner i want users to see the faces of some of our employees.
 13. As website owner i want users to be able to contact us.
+14. As website owner i want users to be able to return to the main page should there be an error with their request.

 ## Design